phu-p/Hurricane-Analysis/README.md

 ## Setup Instructions

 1. Clone the repository.
-2. Open the `Hurricane Analysis.ipynb` file in Jupyter Notebook or run the `script.py` file in a Python environment.
+2. Open the `Hurricane Analysis.ipynb` file in Jupyter Notebook.
 3. Follow the instructions in the notebook or script to execute the analysis.